tianhm/regex-tui/readme.md

 - Real-time feedback as you type the expression
 - Clean and intuitive terminal interface
 - Tab navigation between regex and text inputs
+- Options dialog for toggling global and case-insensitive flags

 ## Demo